 Tell them you don't want NPR listeners stealing your identity.

-By the way, before we get out, I want to wish a happy 40th birthday to Michelle Morkin.
+By the way, before we get to it, I want to wish a happy 40th birthday to Michelle Malkin.

-The big 4 0 yesterday, and I meant to give her a shout out yesterday.
+Yesterday, the Big 4-0 yesterday, and I meant to give her a shout-out yesterday.

-And uh with everything going on and NPR firing Juan Williams today, I forgot about it, so I wanted to get it in today.
+And with everything going on, and NPR firing Juan Williams today, I forgot about it, so I wanted to get it in today.